Broke Even Gambling? You Might Still Owe the IRS.

 The good news?
 There is a real chance this rule does not survive.

-Repeal Efforts
+Repeal efforts

 Read more about the repeal bills currently in Congress.

 But even if the rule gets repealed, it may not happen immediately, and it may not be retroactive.
-That could mean records from 2026 still matter, and that record-keeping may have become more important than ever.
+That could mean records from 2026 still matter, and record-keeping may have become more important than ever.

-The W-2G Threshold Change
+The W-2G threshold change

 Fewer paper trails from casinos, more responsibility on you, and a new rule that nobody fully agrees on yet.
 This is why keeping records throughout the year matters.